Frequently Asked Questions

 Key performance parameters of the ngVLA are available on the page.

 The ngVLA will be centered at the location of the VLA site on the plains of San Agustin, with additional mid-baseline stations currently spread over greater New Mexico, Arizona, Texas, and Mexico.
-The 10 long baseline array stations are currently located at six VLBA sites plus four existing radio facilities that will take advantage of present infrastructure: Hawaii (2), Washington, California, Iowa, Massachusetts, New Hampshire, Puerto Rico, the US.
-Virgin Islands, and Canada.
+The ten Long Baseline Array stations are currently located at six VLBA sites plus four existing radio facilities that will take advantage of present infrastructure: Hawaii (2), Washington, California, Iowa, Massachusetts, New Hampshire, Puerto Rico, the US Virgin Islands, and Canada.
+Nineteen 6m antennas will be distributed in a compact core at the VLA site to form the Short Baseline Array (SBA).

-The VLA has been the scientific powerhouse of radio astronomy since its inception in the late 1970s, consisting of 27 movable 25 m symmetric antennas, with maximum baselines of 30 km.
+The VLA has been the scientific powerhouse of radio astronomy since its inception in the late 1970s, consisting of 27 movable 25m symmetric antennas, with maximum baselines of 30 km.
 The VLA underwent a major electronics upgrade, completed in 2011, which provided continuous frequency coverage between 1 – 50 GHz.
-The ngVLA, by comparison, will consist of of 214 dishes of 18 m diameter extending up to ~1000 km baselines and an additional 30 (18 m) antennas on scales up to 9,000 km.
+The ngVLA, by comparison, will consist of of 214 dishes of 18m diameter extending up to ~1000 km baselines and an additional 30 (18m) antennas on scales up to 9,000 km.
+A compact core of 19 6m antennas will form the Short Baseline Array that will operate in conjunction with the main array as well as independently for short-baseline observations.
 The ngVLA dishes will not be movable, so different angular scales are achieved by using subarrays, if not the full array.
 The ngVLA will also extend the operational frequency range from 1.2 – 116 GHz (25 – 026 cm).

 As currently envisioned, SKA1-MID will be the premier radio interferometer at decimetric wavelengths, consisting of up to 133 x 15m (+ 64 x 13.5m MeerKAT) dishes with a maximum baseline of up to ~150 km and eventually covering a frequency range spanning 350 MHz (85 cm) to 14 GHz (2 cm).
 The ngVLA, on the other hand, is being optimized to cover and complement the frequency range above the highest SKA1-MID band, while also achieving much higher angular resolution and sensitivity at cm wavelengths.

-The U.S. government has never been asked to fund the SKA in any significant way; the SKA was unable to gather scientific community support in the ASTRO 2010 Decadal Survey due to uncertainties in the scientific requirements and technical definition of the project at that time.
-NSF’s withdrawal from supporting overall SKA development in the U.S. was a consequence of funding shortfalls in U.S. science early this decade and a recognition that the project was not broadly supported in the U.S. astronomy community.
-Since 2010, the scientific goals of SKA1 have narrowed, and engagement with the broader U.S. community has further declined.
-The fact that U.S. science funding agencies are not engaging with the SKA arises from several factors.
+The US government has never been asked to fund the SKA in any significant way; the SKA was unable to gather scientific community support in the Astro2010 Decadal Survey due to uncertainties in the scientific requirements and technical definition of the project at that time.
+NSF’s withdrawal from supporting overall SKA development in the US was a consequence of funding shortfalls in US science early this decade and a recognition that the project was not broadly supported in the US astronomy community.
+The fact that US science funding agencies are not engaging with the SKA arises from several factors.
+Since 2010, the scientific goals of SKA1 have narrowed, and engagement with the broader US community has further declined.

 Building on the current model for ALMA science operations, we anticipate ngVLA users will be delivered Science Ready Data Products (SRDPs; e.g., images and data cubes), rather than raw data, due to the sheer volume of data and computing resources that will be required to reduce data.
 However, raw visibilities will still be available upon request.
 Using ALMA and the VLA as test beds, we are building up our expertise and knowledge base of the best methods/practices/deliverables for SRDPs in preparation for the ngVLA.